David Justice

-David Christopher Justice (born April 14, 1966) is an American former professional baseball outfielder and designated hitter in Major League Baseball who played for the Atlanta Braves (1989–1996), Cleveland Indians (1997–2000), New York Yankees (2000–2001), and Oakland Athletics (2002).
-Justice won the National League Rookie of the Year Award in 1990, and was a three-time MLB All-Star.
+David Christopher Justice (born April 14, 1966) is an American former professional baseball outfielder and designated hitter who played 14 seasons in Major League Baseball (MLB).
+He won the World Series with the Atlanta Braves and the New York Yankees, won the National League Rookie of the Year Award in 1990, and was a three-time MLB All-Star.
+He also played for the Cleveland Indians and the Oakland Athletics.

 Early life

 Justice was raised Catholic, and attended high school at Covington Latin School, a Catholic school across the river from his hometown of Cincinnati, Ohio.
 He later attended Thomas More College in Crestview Hills, Kentucky, on a basketball scholarship.
+In June 1985, the Atlanta Braves selected Justice in the fourth round (No. 94 overall) of the 1985 Major League Baseball draft.

 Professional career

 Atlanta Braves

 Justice made his major league debut in May 1989, playing for the Atlanta Braves.
 The then 23-year-old right fielder earned the starting job after Braves fan favorite Dale Murphy was traded to the Philadelphia Phillies in August 1990.
 Justice promptly went on an offensive tear during the second half of the season, finishing with 28 home runs, which helped him claim the National League's Rookie of the Year Award.
 In 1991, the upstart Braves surged to the top of their division and Justice was leading the National League in runs batted in when he was sidelined by a nagging back injury in June.
 He finished with 87 runs batted in despite the injury and played in his first World Series.

 After seeing his production slide slightly in 1992, Justice enjoyed a solid 1993 season.
 He clubbed 40 home runs and 120 runs batted in (RBIs) with 78 walks, finishing third in MVP voting behind Barry Bonds and Lenny Dykstra.
 Justice was batting .313 with a .427 on-base percentage and .531 slugging average when the strike ended play in 1994.
 When baseball returned in 1995, Justice helped his Braves to the World Series against the Cleveland Indians.
 He drew attention (and boos) when he criticized Atlanta fans for the level of support they were providing the team.
 However, Justice ended up a hero when his crucial home run in Game 6 provided the only run in a 1–0 game that clinched the championship.

 In May 1996, a swing and miss in a game against the Pittsburgh Pirates caused a season-ending shoulder separation.